adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 ### Sample programs

-To demonstrate how to use this API, we'll make a client and a server connect to each other and exchange messages.
+To demonstrate how these function work, we'll make a client and a server connect to each other and exchange messages.

 The first program creates a server socket and waits for a client connection.
 When a connection is made, messages are exchanged and then the server disconnects and shuts down.